Boxing on Fox: Commentators

-Premier Boxing Champions (2015-present)
+Premier Boxing Champions (2015-2022)

 On August 4, 2015, Fox Sports 1 announced that it would air 21 PBC cards on Tuesday nights (Toe-to-Toe Tuesdays) on the network from September 8, 2015 through June 2016.
 The telecasts were also simulcast in Spanish by Fox Deportes.
 The announcement came following the end of a contract between Fox Sports and Golden Boy Promotions.

 By 2018, most of PBC's broadcasting agreements lapsed.
 In September 2018, PBC reached a four-year deal with Fox Sports, covering a series of 10 "marquee" cards per-year on the Fox broadcast network, 12 per-year on FS1, as well as Fox-produced pay-per-view events.
 Unlike the previous time-buy arrangements, Fox is paying rights fees; The Ring reported that Fox was paying $60 million per-year.
 Prior to the announcement, PBC reached a long-term deal with Showtime, through 2021.
 Both Fox and Showtime also began producing pay-per-view events (contrary to PBC's previous aversion to them).